Mega playground, music pavilion coming to new Hilton Head park. Check out the plans

 The project now includes resurfacing all of Pope Avenue — from Sea Pines Circle to Coligny Circle — and must be completed by May 24, 2019, or the contractor will face a damage fine of $1,000 per day.

 Buckalew said the resurfacing should be able to be completed within a few weeks of its start date, and that it must be done in spring because crews cannot lay asphalt when the temperature is below 55 degrees.
-Since work will take place overnight, resurfacing on Pope Avenue cannot start until March.
+Since work will take place overnight, the contractor will not start resurfacing on Pope Avenue until March.

 He added that the resurfacing will require lane closures, but SCDOT prohibits straight lane closures on Pope Avenue during the daytime.
 However, turning lanes may be worked on during the day which could cause traffic delays and backups.